six reasons to visit Gimli

 1. Gimli has the largest number of residents of Icelandic heritage in any community outside of Iceland.
 The New Iceland Heritage Museum is an excellent facility that celebrates the town’s Icelandic and Ukrainian settlers whose hard work and joint efforts helped make a good life for farming and fishing families.
 Tergesen’s General Store has an excellent book shop that offers many books about Iceland and Manitoba and predominantly features books authored by local writers.
 Tergesen’s is a big supporter of local culture and regularly holds book launches and events to spotlight local authors at the historic A-Spire Theatre.

 2. Gimli’s strong interest in film and culture makes it a perfect place for a film festival.
-The Gimli Film Festival runs from July 22-26 in 2015 and will showcase more than 130 feature films, documentaries, and shorts from around the world.
-Where else can you sit on the beach and watch a film under the moonlight on a 35×10 -foot movie screen suspended over the water?
+The Gimli Film Festival is running virtually this year due to COVID from July 22-26 in 2020, and will showcase 100 feature films, documentaries, and shorts from around the world.
+We’ll miss the beach viewings this year, where you can watch a film under the moonlight on a 35×10-foot movie screen suspended over the water.
+Hopefully 2021 will allow for that.

 3. The Gimli Icelandic Festival formally known as “Islendingadagurinn” has been held in Gimli since 1932 and continues to reinvent itself.
 We really enjoy the Viking Re-enactment Village that draws re-enactors from around the world to setup a Viking village on the shores of Lake Winnipeg in Gimli and live like the Vikings did 1,000 years ago.
-The Gimli Icelandic Festival always runs on the August longweekend and is scheduled for July 31- August 3, 2015.
+The Gimli Icelandic Festival always runs on the August longweekend and will run virtually in 2020.

 5. Gimli is a beautiful sailing community and has a scenic harbour where you can dock your boat, or stroll along the pier and look at the art and the boats harboured there.
 You’ll even find people fishing off the pier, and be sure to give yourself time to enjoy the beautiful murals (pictured above), that you’ll see lining the concrete windbreak built to prevent the waves from washing over the pier.